abijith-kp/BaseDB/README.md

 Acknowledgment
 ===============

+This project wa inspired from MINIREL.
+The frontend of MINIREL was taken into this project.

 MINIREL was originally conceived as an instructional RDBMS design student project by Professor David DeWitt of the University of Wisconsin.

 I have downloaded the minirel code from the web page of [Associate Prof. Murali Krishnan K](http://athena.nitc.ac.in/~kmurali/dbms/minirel.html)